what is wabi-sabi? principles of wabi-sabi design

 minimalist simplicity

-wabi-sabi focuses on what is essential and meaningful, leaning toward minimalism. as a result, it tends to favor the simple things, avoiding clutter and excess ornamentation.
+minimalist wabi-sabi interior design focuses on what is essential and meaningful. as a result, it tends to favor the simple things, avoiding clutter and excess ornamentation.

-interiors that incorporate wabi-sabi ideals feel at harmony with their surroundings and make use of natural materials. this is because wabi-sabi recognizes the interdependence of nature and human beings and seeks to strike a sense of balance between the two.
+interiors that incorporate wabi-sabi ideals feel at harmony with their surroundings and make use of natural materials and natural elements. this is because wabi-sabi recognizes the interdependence of nature and human beings and seeks to strike a sense of balance between the two.

 living room designed by axel vervoordt